 The role of the flower girl is to walk down the aisle carrying a small basket full of petals and look cute as a button in the process.
 If your ceremony venue doesn’t let you drop fresh flower petals down the aisle, the flower girl could also carry a small bouquet or pomander down the aisle.
 Another idea would be for the flower girl to carry a flowered wand with ribbons.

 The role of the ushers is to help seat your guests, answer general questions, hand out ceremony programs or wedding booklets, and help with the aisle runner.
-Ushers can be family members (brothers, cousins or brother-in-laws) or friends of the couple.
-They usually wear the same attire — tuxedos or suits — as the groomsmen
+Ushers can be family members (brothers, cousins, or brothers-in-law) or friends of the couple.
+They usually wear the same attire — tuxedos or suits — as the groomsmen.
+No, we are not talking about the music artist Usher.

 The role of the pages is to help the bride walk down the aisle by carrying her cathedral or royal length train for her.
 Pages are usually a little older than the ring bearers.